-Martina McBride’s career had an unusual start, selling Garth Brooks souvenirs at his concerts.
-Garth recognized her talent and eagerness and agreed to let her open shows for him on the condition that she get signed by a record label.
+Our next singer’s career had an unusual start: selling Garth Brooks souvenirs at his concerts.
+Garth recognized Martina McBride’s talent and eagerness and agreed to let her open shows for him on the condition that she get signed by a record label.

 After creating a demo, McBride was signed to RCA Nashville Records, propelling her country music career.

 Her first album fell short of its expected success, but her career was revitalized after her second album reached the top 10 on the country music charts.